7 ROAD TRIP MUST HAVES

 Try to stay away from highly processed foods and foods high in sugar.
 They’ll provide short bursts of energy but often leave you feeling very lethargic afterwards.

-Don’t worry, we know Google maps exists, it’s saved our lives on many occasions.
+Don’t worry, I know Google maps exists, it’s saved my life on many occasions.
 What happens though if you suddenly can’t pick up mobile reception?
 Or, you’re in a rural area and your phone or GPS just spins out?
 Although technology is amazing, it definitely still has its faults.
 When you’re headed on a road trip, you need to prepare for the worst so that you’re not left stranded.

 If you can't fathom not using technology, Google maps provides the option to download offline maps which is a fantastic resource.
 This also comes in handy if you’re relying on WiFi when traveling.
 Simply download the offline maps when you’re in WiFi zones and use them to navigate when you’re offline.

 You’d think that a full tank of petrol was a really obvious thing to do but you would be surprised.
-We were definitely caught a few times crossing our fingers and toes that a petrol station would miraculously pop up before we ran out.
+I was definitely caught a few times crossing my fingers and toes that a petrol station would miraculously pop up before I ran out.
 It’s very easy to get so caught up in the adventure that the minor details escape your mind however, a little planning will go a long way.
 If you’re headed on a long journey try and head through a few large towns that have petrol stations.

 Headed off the beaten track?
 Don’t forget to have enough petrol to get you there and back so that you’re not stuck in the middle of nowhere.